AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 There are probably more compilers in existence for C than any other language.
 (I worked on one myself.)
 Consequently, there are many ways that directives are handled.

 In the first C compilers, the _preprocessor_ was not even considered to be part of the language.
 (Nowadays the so-called preprocessor directives are a fundamental part of the language.)
 So `#pragma` was added as a "preprocessor directive" to allow implementations to have an explicit escape mechanism.
-Over time many C `#pragma`s (like `#pragma pack`, `#pragma once` etc), though not part of the standard language, were implemented by most compilers as a _de facto_ standard.
+Over time many C `#pragma`s (like `#pragma pack`, `#pragma once` etc.), though not part of the standard language, were implemented by most compilers as a _de facto_ standard.

 The C standard has another escape mechanism - identifiers starting with two underscores.
 Implementations can even add new keywords to their version of the language by prefixing them with "__".